What was initially designed to provide protection and comfort for our feet has now become a symbol of social status.

 Only 202 pairs were made and offered for $65.
 Today, the London SB Dunk can go for as much as $14,000.

-They caused a scene, and the situation escalated so that police had to intervene to keep things in order.
+They caused a scene, and the situation escalated to the point where police had to intervene to maintain order.

 With only 150 pairs released worldwide, they are considered one of the rarest models of the Dunk SB line.
 And although Jeff released other pigeon-themed SBs, sneakerheads still prefer to get their hands on the original.